Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-As you shop, take into account how long you need the repellent to work.
+As you shop, take into account how long you need the bug or mosquito repellent to work.

-Cutter’s pump spray has 7% DEET to keep mosquitoes away.
-It also defends against biting flies, ticks, gnats, fleas, and chiggers.
+Cutter’s pump spray has a 7% DEET to keep mosquitoes away.
+It also defends against biting flies, Lyme disease causing ticks, gnats, fleas, and chiggers.

 The liquid smells fresh and clean.
 It doesn’t make your skin feel greasy, either.